NCEAS/rt/cran-comments.md

 ## R CMD check results

-There were no ERRORS, WARNINGS, or NOTES.
+There were no ERRORS, WARNINGS, one NOTES:

+NOTE  checking CRAN incoming feasibility
+   Maintainer: 'Bryce Mecum <mecum@nceas.ucsb.edu>'

+   New submission